Diabetes Camps Victoria

 Night shift DNE/s

-We all know diabetes doesn't rest.
+We all know diabetes doesn’t rest.
 This team of DNEswork overnight to ensure camper follow-up is attended to.
-(Junior, Senior & Teenage camps)
+(Junior & Senior camps)

 Wellbeing Coordinator

-There is always support on hand with a psychology/counselling/social work background present on camp to support all attendees as needed.
+There is always support on hand with a psychologist, counsellor or social worker present on camp to support all attendees as needed.

 Lead dietitian